Alfred Newman: Awards

 Newman has a star on the Hollywood Walk of Fame at 1700 Vine Street.

 Newman family

 He married Martha Louise Montgomery (born December 5, 1920, Clarksdale, Mississippi - died May 9, 2005, Pacific Palisades, California), a former actress and Goldwyn Girl; they had five children.

-He was the head of a family of major Hollywood film composers:
+He was the head of a family of major Hollywood film composers being the most Academy Award-nominated family, with a collective 92 nominations in various music categories.